Concordium/concordium.github.io/source/mainnet/net/guides/tokens.rst

             .. image:: ../images/browser-wallet/send-tokens-select2.png
                 :width: 25%

         #.
 In the amount field enter the amount of the token you want to send.
 The number of decimal places depends on the token.
-To find the number of decimal places, you can click on the token as described in Inspect tokens.
+To find the number of decimal places, you can inspect the token as described in Inspect tokens.

         #.
 Add the receiver address.

         #.
-Click **Continue**.
+Tap **Continue**.

         #.
 Review the transaction.
-When satisfied, click **Send**.
+When satisfied, tap **Send**.

         #.
-Click **Finish**.
+Tap **Finish**.

+    .. dropdown:: Remove tokens

+        If you do not want the token to appear in your wallet you can remove it.
+This does not change the ownership of the token.

+        There are two ways to remove tokens.

+        1. Tap on the tab for the token type and then tap on the token you want to remove.
+Tap **Don't show token in wallet**.

+        2. Tap the **Manage** tab.
+Search for the token by the Contract index.
+Once the tokens on the contract are shown the tokens that are in your account have a checkmark next to them.
+Remove the check and tap **Update tokens**.

 ..
 Warning::